MakieOrg/Makie.jl/docs/examples/plotting_functions/pie.md

 - `radius = 1` sets the radius for the pie plot.
 - `inner_radius = 0` sets the inner radius of the plot.
 Choose as a value between 0 and `radius` to create a donut chart.
 - `offset = 0` rotates the pie plot counterclockwise as given in radians.
 - `transparency = false` adjusts how the plot deals with transparency.
 In GLMakie `transparency = true` results in using Order Independent Transparency.
 - `inspectable = true` sets whether this plot should be seen by `DataInspector`.

 ### Other

-Set the axis property `autolimitaspect = 1` to ensure that a circle and not an ellipsoid is plotted.
+Set the axis properties `autolimitaspect = 1` or `aspect = DataAspect()` to ensure that the pie chart looks like a circle and not an ellipsoid.

 ## Examples